-Because the drug is so new, there is no research on the longterm of effects of "Spice" use, such as whether it can cause cancer or damage memory.
-Some reports suggest that the substance may contain heavy metals, which can cause longterm health damage.
+Because the drug is so new, there is no research on the long-term effects of Spice, such as whether it can cause cancer or damage memory.
+Some reports suggest that the substance may contain heavy metals, which can cause long-term health damage.

 Spice: A Bad Trip